The Doll (Seinfeld)

-"The Doll" is the 127th episode of NBC sitcom Seinfeld.
+"The Doll" is the 127th episode of the NBC sitcom Seinfeld.
 This is the 17th episode for the seventh season, originally airing on February 22, 1996.

-In this episode, George is troubled by a doll belonging to his fiance Susan which looks like his mother, Elaine tries to reconcile with her conductor boyfriend by getting him José Carreras' autograph, Frank recognizes a long lost cousin in a photo Elaine took in Tuscany, and George and Susan try to fix Jerry up with Sally Weaver, inconveniencing him when she keeps on bringing the wrong props for an upcoming TV show appearance.
+In this episode, George is troubled by a doll belonging to his fiance Susan which looks like his mother, Elaine tries to reconcile with her conductor boyfriend by getting him José Carreras's autograph, Frank recognizes a long lost cousin in a photo Elaine took in Tuscany, and George and Susan try to fix Jerry up with Sally Weaver, inconveniencing him when she keeps on bringing the wrong props for an upcoming TV show appearance.

 Plot

 While performing in Memphis, Jerry meets Susan's old roommate, Sally Weaver, who gives him a large wedding present to deliver to George and Susan.
-While on the plane, Jerry, because he has to be careful with the package, insists on holding it in his lap, so a flight attendant carelessly stuffs his own bag into the overhead compartment, breaking a bottle of barbecue sauce that he was going to use for his material on Charles Grodin's television show.
-He is incensed at Sally when George opens the gift to reveal a welcome mat a fraction of the size of the package it came in and mentions that Sally is an executive for Federal Express, meaning she could have just shipped the mat.
+While on the plane, Jerry, because he has to be careful with the package, insists on holding it in his lap; therefore, a flight attendant carelessly stuffs Jerry's carry-on bag into the overhead compartment, breaking a bottle of barbecue sauce that he was going to use for his material on Charles Grodin's television show.
+He is incensed at Sally when George opens the gift to reveal a welcome mat a fraction of the size of the package it came in, and mentions that Sally is an executive for Federal Express, meaning she could have just shipped the mat.

 Frank Costanza turns George's old bedroom into a billiard room.
 Elaine tells Frank about a photo she took of a man in front of a sign saying "Costanza" in Tuscany.
-Frank thinks this might be his long lost cousin Carlo and wants to get the photo.
+Frank thinks this might be his long-lost cousin Carlo and wants to get the photo.
 Elaine says the Maestro might have a copy; he hasn't contacted her since they returned from Tuscany because she spilled wine on his autographed poster of José Carreras.
-Frank and Kramer visit the Maestro, who shows them an old conductor's trick: he takes off his pants when he sits down so he doesn't lose the crease.
-Later he goes to play billiards with Kramer and Frank and shows Frank the picture.
-Temporarily excusing himself, he leaves his conductor's baton, which Kramer then uses as a pool stick since George's room is too small to play in with the standard cues.
+Frank and Kramer visit the Maestro, who shows them an old conductor's trick: he removes his pants when he sits down so he doesn't lose the crease.
+Later, he plays billiards with Kramer and Frank, showing Frank the picture.
+Temporarily excusing himself, he leaves his conductor's baton, which Kramer uses as a pool stick since George's room is too small to play with the standard cues.

-At the Costanza/Ross residence, Susan unpacks her doll collection, including one that looks exactly like George's mother.
-While Susan denies the resemblance, George is unable to sleep when Susan takes the doll to bed with them.
+Susan unpacks her doll collection at the Costanza/Ross residence, including one resembling George's mother, Estelle.
+While Susan denies the resemblance, George cannot sleep when Susan takes the doll to bed with them.
 He shows it to Jerry.